FAU-Inf2/cthree/README.md

 This repository contains the evaluation results of the research paper "P. Kreutzer, G.  Dotzler, M. Ring, B. M. Eskofier, M. Philippsen: Automatic Clustering of Code Changes", as well as a simple Java tool to read in the data.

+It also contains the tree differencing evaluation of the PhD thesis "G. Dotzler: Learning Code Transformations from Repositories, Friedrich-Alexander University Erlangen-Nürnberg, 2018".

 ## Data Format